The contributions you make in a tax year count towards the annual allowance for that tax year.

 How does it work?

-If you choose to access your retirement savings flexibly, certain payments will trigger the MPAA.
+If you choose to access your pension savings flexibly, certain payments will trigger the MPAA.
 This means your annual allowance for contributions into defined contribution arrangements would be reduced from £40,000 to £4,000 a year.

 What triggers the MPAA?